 - Metro stations are located close by (Issy de Marie).

-- The hotel was located in a residential area, not as vintage as some of other areas or hotels mentioned above.
-Rooms were spacious and clean.
-Staff were friendly too.
-There was a restaurants and bar on site, but had limited hours of operation
+- The hotel was located in a residential area, not as vintage as some of the other areas or hotels mentioned above.
+The rooms were spacious and clean.
+The staff was friendly too.
+There are a restaurant and bar on-site but had limited hours of operation

 - As we were out and about exploring all day long the hotel neighborhood didn’t bother us.
 The room rates were of good value.

-Paris Pass – Another great option for sightseeing is to purchase a Paris Pass – with the Paris Pass you can get access to over 60 attractions in the city (including Paris museum pass/access and fast track entry), free public transportation and also 1 day of hop-on and hop-off tour.
-The Paris Pass can be purchased for 2, 3 or 6 days.
-We have highlighted some of the individual tours and entry fee for each tourist spot below as well.
+We have highlighted some of the individual tours and entry fees for each tourist spot below as well.
 To save money on transport and get more of your four days in Paris, get the 3 day Paris Pass.

 Most tours and sightseeing buses start at the Trocadero gardens.
 Trocadero is easily connected via Paris metro.

-We also decided to have some breakfast at the Trocadero – watch the sun go up against the Eiffel Tower, whilst sipping some lattes, baguette fromage and croissants.
-There is a coffee and breakfast stall set up at the Trocadero, along with vendors selling Paris souvenirs.
+We also decided to have some breakfast at the Trocadero – watch the sun go up against the Eiffel Tower, whilst sipping some lattes, baguette Fromage, and croissants.
+There was a coffee and breakfast stall set up at the Trocadero, along with vendors selling Paris souvenirs.

-To view the Eiffel tower closely, there is an entry fee and depending on how close, under or top you wish to go to the tower, the access fees are different.
+To view the Eiffel tower closely, there is an entry fee, and depending on how close, under, or top you wish to go to the tower, the access fees are different.
 Technically to view the Eiffel or walk on the grounds is free, but to access the tower itself you pay a fee.
 Or you can stay in a hotel with an Eiffel tower view.

 There are 3 floors of the Eiffel tower, where visitors are granted access.